rrthomas/pdfjam/README.md

   suggestion.
 - Innocuous edits made to make pdfjam work better in Cygwin.
 Thanks to Lucas for sending a helpful patch for this.
+- Included a note in the FAQ about the (sometimes reported) 'Too many open files' error.
+Thanks to George for information about this.

 **2.09** [never released]: